chainer/chainer/docs/source/reference/static_graph_design.rst

 .. module:: chainer.graph_optimizations

-This document is intended provide information on the architecture and design of the static subgraph optimizations feature for those who are interested in contributing to its development.
-This document also describes how existing Chainer functions can be modified to run more efficiently when static subgraph optimizations are enabled.
+This documentation is intended provide information on the architecture and design of the static subgraph optimizations feature for those who are interested in contributing to its development.
+This documentation also describes how existing Chainer functions can be modified to run more efficiently when static subgraph optimizations are enabled.